Torrid (CURV)

 Same-Store Sales

-Torrid’s demand has been shrinking over the last two years as its same-store sales have averaged 7% annual declines.
-This performance isn’t ideal, and we’d be concerned if Torrid starts opening new stores to artificially boost revenue growth.
+Torrid’s demand has been shrinking over the last two years as its same-store sales have averaged 5.6% annual declines.
+This performance isn’t ideal, and Torrid is attempting to boost same-store sales by closing stores (fewer locations sometimes lead to higher same-store sales).

 Torrid Same-Store Sales Growth

-In the latest quarter, Torrid’s same-store sales fell by 3.5% year on year.
-This decrease was an improvement from its historical levels.
-It’s always great to see a business’s demand trends improve.
+In the latest quarter, Torrid’s same-store sales fell by 8% year on year.
+This decrease represents a further deceleration from its historical levels.
+We hope the business can get back on track.

 7. Gross Margin & Pricing Power

-Torrid’s unit economics are higher than the typical retailer, giving it the flexibility to invest in areas such as marketing and talent to reach more consumers.
-As you can see below, it averaged a decent 36.4% gross margin over the last two years.
-That means for every $100 in revenue, $63.63 went towards paying for inventory, transportation, and distribution.
+Torrid has bad unit economics for a retailer, giving it less room to reinvest and grow its presence.
+As you can see below, it averaged a 36.6% gross margin over the last two years.
+That means Torrid paid its suppliers a lot of money ($63.37 for every $100 in revenue) to run its business.
 Torrid Trailing 12-Month Gross Margin

 8. Operating Margin

 Torrid was profitable over the last two years but held back by its large cost base.
-Its average operating margin of 4.7% was weak for a consumer retail business.
+Its average operating margin of 4.1% was weak for a consumer retail business.
+This result isn’t too surprising given its low gross margin as a starting point.

 Torrid Trailing 12-Month Operating Margin (GAAP)

-In Q1, Torrid generated an operating margin profit margin of 6%, down 3.3 percentage points year on year.
+This quarter, Torrid’s breakeven margin was down 2.6 percentage points year on year.
 Since Torrid’s operating margin decreased more than its gross margin, we can assume it was less efficient because expenses such as marketing, and administrative overhead increased.

 Free cash flow isn't a prominently featured metric in company financials and earnings releases, but we think it's telling because it accounts for all operating and capital expenses, making it tough to manipulate.
 Cash is king.